Oiher/longitudinal-GWAS-pipeline/docs/parameters.md

 ## --study_col

-Specify the name of the study_arm column in the `--covarfile` (e.g. affected/unaffected/intermediate).
+Specify the name of the study_arm column in the `--covarfile`.

 ## --time_col